-It is known in \cite{shtarkov} that equation (\ref{nmllength}) is the optimal codelength that achieves the Shtarkov's minimax regret in the case where the parameter value is unknown.
-It is known in \cite{rissanen1996} that under some regularity condition for the model class, $C_{n}$ is asymptotically expanded as follows:
+It is known \cite{shtarkov} that (\ref{nmllength}) is the optimal codelength that achieves the Shtarkov's minimax regret in the case where the parameter value is unknown.
+It is known \cite{rissanen1996} that under some regularity condition for the model class, $C_{n}$ is asymptotically expanded as follows:

 where $I(\theta )$ is the Fisher information matrix defined by $I(\theta )=\lim _{n\rightarrow \infty}\frac{1}{n}E_{\theta}[-\frac{\partial ^{2}\log p(X^{n}; \theta )}{\partial \theta \partial \theta ^{\top}}]$, $d$ is the dimensionality of $\theta$, and $\lim _{n\rightarrow \infty}o(1)=0$.